-- Three independent non-executive Directors, one of whom is the Chairman; - Two non-independent non-executive Directors; - Two executive Directors: the Chief Executive Officer and the Finance Director.
+- ▶ Four independent non-executive Directors, one of whom is the Chairman; - One non-independent non-executive Directors; - ▶ Three executive Directors: the Chief Executive Officer, the Finance Director and the Managing Director, Ireland

 Role of non-executive Directors

 The role of the non-executive Directors is to participate fully in the Board's work - advising, supporting and challenging management as appropriate.
 Their roles and responsibilities are laid out in the Board Charter.